mvanier/cl_tools/README.md

 ## Literate syntax

+Normal clc filenames end in `.cl`.
-Literate filenames end in `.lclc`.
+Literate filenames end in `.lc`.

 A literate file is the same as a regular clc file except:

 * Lines that are not literate comments start with "> ";
   the "> " is discarded and the rest of the line is processed